College Credit-Bearing Courses

 ** Multimedia/Journalism and Theater courses are only offered as part of the Summer Arts Academy.

-LEHMAN COLLEGE NOW - SPRING 2013 SEMESTER
+LEHMAN COLLEGE NOW - FALL 2013 SEMESTER

 ART 112 – Introduction to Digital Imaging – (M/W, 3 credits) Introduction to the creation of art and imagery using computers and digital media.